-Compared with the economies of its individual member countries, the euro area is a large and much more closed economy.
-In terms of its share of world GDP it is the world’s largest economy after that of the United States.
+Compared with its individual member countries, the euro area is a large and much more closed economy.
+In terms of its share of global GDP, it is the world’s third-largest economy, after the United States and China.

-As in other highly developed economies, the service sector has the largest share of total output, followed by the industrial sector, while the share held by agriculture, fishing and forestry is relatively small.
-Also in terms of population the euro area is one of the world’s largest economies, with more than 330 million people.
+As in other highly developed economies, the service sector has the largest share of total output, followed by the industrial sector, while the share of agriculture, fishing and forestry is relatively small.
+The euro area is also one of the world’s largest economies in terms of population, with almost 340 million people.

-Sources: For the euro area: ECB, Eurostat, national data and ECB calculations; for the Unites States, Japan and China: BIS, IMF, OECD, Reuters and national sources.
+Sources: For the euro area: ECB, Eurostat, national data and ECB calculations; for the United States, Japan and China: BIS, IMF, OECD, Reuters, World Bank and national sources.

 |Unit||Euro area||United States||Japan||China|

 |GDP per capita 2||€ thousands||33.4*)||44.7*)||29.4*)||13.8|

 |Unemployment rate (share of the labour force)||%||7.7||5.4||2.8||4.0|

 |Labour force participation rate 3||%||73.7||73.4||80.3||-|

 |General government 5|